 TTM: trailing 12 months

-There are currently 8.0 million Omega Healthcare Investors shares held short by investors – that's known as Omega Healthcare Investors's "short interest".
-This figure is 13.1% up from 7.0 million last month.
+There are currently 7.8 million Omega Healthcare Investors shares held short by investors – that's known as Omega Healthcare Investors's "short interest".
+This figure is 13.1% down from 8.9 million last month.

 There are a few different ways that this level of interest in shorting Omega Healthcare Investors shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Omega Healthcare Investors.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Omega Healthcare Investors.

 Find out more about how you can short Omega Healthcare Investors stock.